affinidi/affinidi-tdk-dotnet/README.md

         // set the projectScopedToken as apiKey.
 Note that its using a Map/Dictionary.
 Key here is "authorization" config.AddApiKey("authorization", projectScopedToken);

-        // create an instance of IssuanceApi (from using AffinidiTdk.CredentialIssuanceClient.Api) and pass the config in the constructor argument.
+        // create an instance of WalletApi (from using AffinidiTdk.WalletsClient.Api) and pass the config in the constructor argument.
-        IssuanceApi api = new IssuanceApi(config);
+        WalletApi api = new WalletApi(config);

-        // Build the sample verifiable credential data to be issued.
-        // Note: You need to create first your schema similar which follows the sample attributes provided below.
-        StartIssuanceInputDataInner inpuData =
-            new StartIssuanceInputDataInner
-                (credentialTypeId: "MyPersonalInfo", credentialData: new Dictionary<string, object>()
-        {
-            { "firstname", "John" },
-            { "lastname", "Doe" },
-            { "dateofbirth", "1970-01-01" },
-        });

-        // Create a StartIssuanceInput
-        StartIssuanceInput input =
-            new StartIssuanceInput
-                (claimMode: StartIssuanceInput.ClaimModeEnum.TXCODE, data: [inpuData]);

-        // Define the project ID
-        var projectId = "<YOUR-PROJECT-ID>";

-        // Call the StartIssuance operation
-        StartIssuanceResponse result = api.StartIssuance(projectId, input);

-        // Display the Start Issuance result
+        // create a CreateWalletInput object with the name and did method CreateWalletInput input = new CreateWalletInput(name: "DotNet Wallet", didMethod: CreateWalletInput.DidMethodEnum.Key);

+        // call the CreateWallet api and pass the CreateWalletInput as argument CreateWalletResponse result  = api.CreateWallet(input);

-        Console.WriteLine("StartIssuance Result: " + result.ToJson());
+        Console.WriteLine("CreateWallet Result: " + result.ToJson());

-        // Use VaultUtils to create the claim url string claimUrl = VaultUtils.BuildClaimLink(result.CredentialOfferUri);

-        // Display the Claim Link URL
-        Console.WriteLine("ClaimURL: " + claimUrl);
     }
 }
 ```